Alex Gaskarth: All Time Low (2003–present)

 Gaskarth started playing music with bandmate Jack Barakat in eighth grade.
 In ninth grade, they acquired Zack Merrick and Rian Dawson, forming All Time Low in 2003.
 They signed to Emerald Moon Records in 2004 while still in high school and released their debut EP, "The Three Words to Remember in Dealing with the End".
 In 2005, they released their debut studio album The Party Scene.

 In 2006 the band signed with Hopeless Records.
 In 2007, they released a single "Dear Maria, Count Me In" that was certified Platinum in 2015 and in 2021 it was certified 2x Multi-Platinum.
 They also released their second studio album, So Wrong, It's Right, in 2007.
 In 2009, All Time Low released their third studio album Nothing Personal which debuted number 4 on the Billboard 200 chart.
 In 2010 the band released two CD/DVD packages, MTV Unplugged and the documentary/live concert Straight to DVD.

 In 2011, the band signed with Interscope Records and released their fourth studio album Dirty Work.
 In early 2012, the band re-signed with Hopeless Records and released their fifth studio album Don't Panic.
 On 7 April 2015, All Time Low released their sixth studio album Future Hearts which reached number 2 on Billboard Hot 200 Albums Chart with 75,000 copies sold in its first week, and number 1 in the U.K official Album Charts with 19,400 copies being sold.
 In 2016, Straight to DVD 2: Past Present and Future Hearts was released.
 This is a sequel to Straight to DVD, documenting the past four years of the band as well as another live concert.
 In 2017, the band released a new song entitled "Dirty Laundry" and also reveals that they had left Hopeless Records and has signed with Fueled by Ramen one year prior.
 On 2 June 2017 the band released its seventh studio album Last Young Renegade.
 In the summer of 2018, the band released two new singles, Everything Is Fine and Birthday.

-In 2023, on Valentine's Day, the band released a song ‘Modern Love,’ a new anti-dating anthem from their upcoming album, ‘Tell Me I’m Alive’ out March 17th on Fueled By Ramen.
+In 2023, on Valentine's Day, the band released a song ‘Modern Love,’ a new anti-dating anthem from their then-upcoming album, Tell Me I'm Alive.

 Gaskarth has written songs with other bands such as 5 Seconds of Summer, McBusted, and Simple Plan.
 He hosted the podcast Full Frontal with bandmate Jack Barakat from 2013 to 2015.
-Full Frontal was rebranded as Crash Test Live per an announcement via Twitter in May of 2020 and transitioned to Twitch (service) as the show's live streaming platform while the show would remain available in audio-only format as well as in video format following each taping.
+Full Frontal was rebranded as Crash Test Live per an announcement via Twitter in May 2020 and transitioned to Twitch (service) as the show's live streaming platform while the show would remain available in audio-only format as well as in video format following each taping.

 Gaskarth also hosted the 2015 and 2016 Alternative Press Music Awards along with bandmate Jack Barakat.